3bslam/FLIGHTS_DATABRICKS_PROJECT/README.md

 # FLIGHTS_DATABRICKS_PROJECT
 end to end data engineer project with databricks Project Goal and Architecture:
-◦ I created this project to master the latest Databricks technologies, including real-world scenarios.
+◦ I created this project to learn the latest Databricks technologies, including real-world scenarios.
 ◦ In this project, I followed the Medallion Architecture ✨, a popular structure in Data Engineering.
 I divided the data into three main layers:

 Bronze (Raw Data) 🥉